tigerfarm/notifyweb/README.md

 }
 ````

-Following is the same in the web application, the metod "getToken()", is used to get the user FCM ID.
+Following is the same in the web application method, "getToken()", that is used to get the user FCM ID.
 ````
 .../app/src/main/java/com/twilio/notify/quickstart/fcm/NotifyFirebaseInstanceIDService.java
 ...